Canon 200D vs Panasonic G3

 |Canon 100D« »||Y||mono||mono||Y||-||mini||2.0||-||-||-||Canon 100D|

 |Panasonic G5« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Panasonic G5|

 |Panasonic GX1« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Panasonic GX1|

 |Panasonic G2« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Panasonic G2|

 It is notable that the 200D has a microphone port, which is missing on the G3.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The 200D is a recent model that features in the current product line-up of Canon.
-In contrast, the G3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G3 was succeeded by the Panasonic G5.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Panasonic websites.
+Both the 200D and the G3 have been discontinued, but can regularly be found used on eBay.
+The G3 was replaced by the Panasonic G5, while the 200D was followed by the Canon 250D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 200D vs Panasonic G3

 So how do things add up?
 Is the Canon 200D better than the Panasonic G3 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.